Tracyxiaoying/MySQL_Instagram-Data-Analysis/README.md

 ORDER BY total DESC
 LIMIT 1;

---- challenge 5. question: how many time averge users post;
+--- Question 5.
+How many time averge users post;

 SELECT (SELECT Count(*)
         FROM   photos) / (SELECT Count(*)
                           FROM   users) AS avg;

---- challenge 6. question: which hashtag to use what are the top 5 most used tags;
+-- Question 6.
+Which hashtag to use what are the top 5 most used tags;

-select tag_name, count(*) from tags join photo_tags on tags.id=photo_tags.tag_id
-group by tag_name order by count(*) desc limit 5;

---- code from video;

 SELECT tags.tag_name,
        Count(*) AS total